-Most bike manufacturers fit different length stems across the size range, so shorter stems on smaller frames and longer stems on bigger frames.
+Most bike manufacturers fit different length stems across the size range, so shorter stems on smaller frames and longer stems on larger4 frames.
 This size-specific approach goes a long way to getting you set up with the correct stem length, providing you’ve chosen the right size frame (another area where a bike fit comes in useful).

-Over the years I’ve seen many amateur cyclists simply take their stem length decision directly from what the pros are using.
-But a word of warning.
+Over the years I’ve seen many amateur cyclists simply take their stem length decision directly from what the pros are using, but a word of warning.
 A professional cyclist covers 30,000+km in the saddle each year.
 The bike is essentially their office, and their bodies are conditioned to a stretched, aerodynamic position.
 Plus, they do a lot of core work in the winter to give them the strength and flexibility to maintain such positions.

-But there are many pros that clearly ignore sensible bike fitting advice and forge their own path, and pros riding smaller frame sizes and fixing the reach with a super long stem is common in the professional peloton.
+But there are many pros that clearly ignore sensible bike fitting advice and forge their own path, and pros riding smaller frame sizes and fixing the reach with a super long stem is common in the peloton.
 That’s why 130 and 140mm are common stem lengths, and we’ve even seen custom made 150mm stems on some bikes.